 The GMfH panel has achieved the following:

-- Major contribution to BSG and HIS guidelines for FMT treatment for C diff
+- Contribution to BSG and HIS guidelines for FMT treatment for Clostridioides difficile

-- Publication of a systematic review and meta-analysis of the efficacy of FMT for the treatment of recurrent and refractory C diff infection
+- Publication of a systematic review and meta-analysis of the efficacy of FMT for the treatment of recurrent and refractory Clostridioides difficile infection

 - In conjunction with Guts UK, publication of a leaflet for the general public explaining about gut microbiome testing